ArmandPhilippot/dotfiles/README.md

 There are some exception:

+* convto is licensed under the MIT license
 * Dotig is licensed under the MIT license
 * new-vhost is licensed under the MIT license
 * fuzbat is only adapted by me so the credit goes to [Casey Brant](https://caseybrant.com/).
 I don't see a license but maybe I'm wrong.